rootstrap/react-native-base/ios/fastlane/README.md

 # iOS Fastlane configuration
 ============================

+We use [Fastlane](https://docs.fastlane.tools/) for automating the iOS application build and submission

 ## Installation and requirements

 * Make sure you have the latest version of the Xcode command line tools installed: